This tutorial is about the very important Actions Class in Selenium.

 Consider the construction of a home.
 Home is the final end product (object) that is to be returned as the output of the construction process.
 It will have many steps like basement construction, wall construction and so on roof construction.
 Finally, the whole home object is returned.
 Here using the same process you can build houses with different properties.

 There is a huge collection of methods available in this class.
-Below screenshot represents all of those methods which are marked as blue & orange.
+The below screenshot represents all of those methods which are marked as blue & orange.

 Also, an important thing to bring here is that there is one another class which is called Action Class and it is different from Actions class.
 Because maybe you have noticed the top blue line in the above screenshot, the build method returns Action class.
 But then what is Action class and how does it different with Actions Class.
 Let’s have a look.

 Did I mention Action Class, actually it is not a class but an Interface.